smiirl/smiirl-custom-samples/samples/JSON_URL_EXAMPLES.md

 - [YouTube](/samples/php/youtube), in PHP: show the number of subscribers or video views on your YouTube channel.
 - [YouTube](/samples/python/youtube), in Python.
 - [Facebook Ads Spend](/samples/php/facebookAdsSpend), in PHP: display total spend from several Facebook Ads accounts.
-- [Twitch](/samples/php/twitch), in PHP: show the number of subscribers on your Twitch channel.
+- [Twitch](/samples/php/twitch), in PHP: show the number of followers of any Twitch account.

 ## Prestashop module